The Experientialists is the natural outgrowth of a life–my life–spent working to support learning, to make art and to create community.

 I am Dawn Frank Holtan, and I was raised in Oakland by parents who always listened when I talked, and who encouraged me to question authority, think for myself, and proudly color outside of the lines.
 I began organizing and leading the children in my life while I was still a child myself–choreographing an annual Christmas ballet on my siblings and friends for my family’s holiday party while I was in elementary school, assisting with dance classes in exchange for tuition while I was in middle school, and teaching dance classes outright once I was in high school.

 After graduating from Bard College with a double major in Dance (emphasis Choreography) and English (emphasis Creative Writing), I dove into Arts Management and Development Consulting.
 I continued working with children as a dance, fitness, and computer educator before realizing I could be a lot happier supporting my dance and writing careers as a full time teacher.
 I earned a California Multiple Subject Teaching credential while working as an elementary school teacher for the West Contra Costa Unified School District.
-I spent four years as a classroom and reading resource teacher, touring with my dance company and Dandelion Dancetheater in the summer, and rehearsing year round in the evenings.
+I spent five years as a classroom and reading resource teacher, touring with my dance company and Dandelion Dancetheater in the summer, and rehearsing year round in the evenings.